+All But Diskette.
+The system boot will not stop for a disk error.

-No Errors The system boot will not stop for any errors detected.
+All, But Diskette The system boot will not stop for a disk error; it will stop for all other errors.

-- All Errors The system boot will stop whenever the BIOS detects a non-fatal error. - All, But Keyboard The system boot will not stop for a keyboard error; it will stop for all other errors. - All, But Diskette The system boot will not stop for a disk error; it will stop for all other errors. - All, But Disk/Key The system boot will not stop for a disk or keyboard error; it will stop for all other errors.
+All, But Disk/Key The system boot will not stop for a disk or keyboard error; it will stop for all other errors.